BrianK64/Microsoft_AI_School/Azure_AI/vision/image_analysis/readme.md

-# Microsoft Azure AI Services - Computer Vision Documentation
+# Microsoft Azure AI Services - Computer Vision - Image Analysis Documentation
 Disclaimer: This documentation is an user-friendly quickstart for personal development, experiments, and deployment.
 Please refer to the official Microsoft Azure Documentation for more concise and technical support.

 ## Table of Contents